Flush deck

 In naval architecture, a flush deck is a ship deck that is continuous from stem to stern.

 History

 Flush decks have been in use since the times of the ancient Egyptians.
-Greco-Roman Trireme often had a flush deck but may have also had a fore and aft castle deck.
+Greco-Roman triremes often had a flush deck but may have also had a fore and aft castle deck.
 Flush decks were also common on medieval and Renaissance galleys but some also featured fore and aft castle decks.
-The medieval Brigantine and later Brig and Snow ships also featured flush decks.
+The medieval brigantine and later brig and snow ships also featured flush decks.